-MASTER GARDENERS will meet at the Clemson Extension meeting room at 6 p.m.
-Bring a covered dish.
+MASTER GARDENERS will meet at 6:30 p.m. at the Clemson Extension Building.
+This will not be a covered dish dinner.

-WOODMEN OF THE WORLD will meet at Woodmen Park at 6 pm.
+WOODMEN OF THE WORLD will meet at 6 p.m. at Woodmen Park.

-A VETERANS ADVOCATE will be in Union every third Friday from 11 a.m.-2 p.m. at the One Stop, 440 Duncan Hwy., to discuss eligibility for health care, pension, disability and more.
+A VETERANS ADVOCATE is in Union every third Friday from 11 a.m.-2 p.m. at the One Stop, 440 Duncan Hwy., to discuss eligibility for health care, pension, disability and more.